PACIFIC WEST AREA

 6) Promote cultural diversity awareness within the workplace by promoting and supporting Special Emphasis Observances recognized by the Department and/or are mandated by Executive Order.

 7) Provide recommendations/input to the PWA Diversity Publication “Unity” and the annual EEO Award nominations.

 1) Recognize their role as an “Area-wide” advocate.

 2) Collaborate as the Special Emphasis Advisory Group to highlight contributions of PWA employees toward Diversity and Inclusion goals.

 3) Recommend appropriate commemorations, commendations, historical events, figures, etc., to coincide with Special Emphasis Observances that are mandated by Executive Order to be shared with all-PWA.

 Meetings: Meetings and/or teleconference calls will be held twice a year, or as needed.

-Findings, Advice and Recommendations: Minutes, advice and recommendations from the Committee will be provided to the Area Director for approval and action.
-Approved minutes of Committee meetings will be distributed to members and posted on the Area intranet for the information of all employees.
+Documentations: Minutes, advice and recommendations from the Committee will be provided to the Area Director for approval and action.
+Approved minutes of Committee meetings will be distributed to members and posted on the Area intranet for the information of all PWA employees.